rtcharity/academic-kickstart/content/careers/junior-researcher.md

 +++

 The effective altruism movement is allocating hundreds of millions of dollars and millions of person hours to improve the world.
 Better research can dramatically improve this allocation.
-[Rethink Priorities](http://rethinkpriorities.org/) is a research organization aimed at uncovering the actionable insightsacross different EA causes that are needed to do this.
+[Rethink Priorities](http://rethinkpriorities.org/) is a research organization aimed at uncovering the actionable insights across different EA causes that are needed to do this.
 We have [founding values](http://effective-altruism.com/ea/1ld/announcing_rethink_priorities/) -- we care about transparency, tractability, short feedback loops, actionability, and impact assessment.